 Wrought iron fences, even without spikes, can be hazardous to fawns.
 When fawns are small, they can slip easily through the openings.
 As they grow larger they are still able to compress their rib cages and squeeze through the 5 or 6-inch gaps in wrought iron fences but are stopped by their hips.
 When they try to back up, their rib cage expands and locks them in place.
 Stop fawns from passing through a wrought iron fence by tacking attractive 3-foot high small gauge wire mesh that is the same color as the wrought iron onto the lower part of an 8-10 foot wrought iron fence.

 You may wish to use non-toxic deer repellents with a smell or taste that is offensive to deer.
 In order to be effective, repellents need to be applied regularly every 3-4 weeks, after rains, and on new growth as the plants grow.
 The HSUS advises that repellents with putrid odors such as the sulphur-based odor of rotten eggs seem to be more successful than taste-based repellents.

 Various combinations of both aversive tastes and odors have proven to be effective.
 One very simple, odoriferous repellent is a bar of Irish Spring Soap.
 Leave the wrapper on and drill a hole through the center of each bar.
 Run a string through the hole in each bar.
-Then hang each individual string with its bar of soap on bushes and trees 3 feet apart up to a height of 6ʼ.
+Then hang each individual string with its bar of soap on bushes and trees 3 feet apart up to a height of 6 feet.
 You can also shred Irish Spring Soap and scatter it throughout your garden.
 Mesh bags filled with fresh garlic can also be hung from trees.
-Recipes and ideas for homemade repellents are available from the Humane Society of the United States and in the book, Living with Wildlife by Diana Landau et al, Sierra Club Books.
+Some commercial deer repellents are available from the Humane Society of the United States.